Our gallery of media photos and logos is here at thenovelry.pr.co where you can find our latest press releases.

-The Novelry provides budding novelists with everything they need to go from finding the book they’re meant to write through to successful submission to agents and publishers.
+The Novelry provides aspiring novelists with everything they need to learn how to write a book and get published.

 The Writers Retreats hosted by The Novelry are all-inclusive weeks with private rooms in a beautiful rural manor house in Dorset.
 These luxurious retreats offer writers the peace and plenty they crave to add serious word count to their novels in progress.

 The Novelry offers novelists complete support through the novel writing process from ‘What if?’
 To ‘The End’.
 Customers rave about The Novelry commonly describing the courses as ‘life-changing’ and The Novelry enjoys five-star reviews.